NFL Week 13 Schedule 2020: How to watch, TV channel, kickoff times

 Football season is back in action.
-See below for the complete 2020 NFL Week 13 schedule including TV channels, start times, and how to watch all of this week’s games.
+See below for the complete 2020 NFL Week 13 schedule including TV channels, start times, and how to watch all of today’s games.
 Here are PFT’s Week 13 power rankings.

 Still need fantasy help?
 We’ve got you covered